Georgia Property Tax – What to Know

 Just make sure you file by April 1, when your property tax returns are due.

-The State of Georgia also offers a number of other exemptions.
+The State of Georgia also offers several other conditions for a property tax exemption.
 Those who qualify include:

 - Persons 65 years old or older with qualifying income